-At 7th rank, they may cast 'Cure Light Wounds on Self' (Identical to the Ranger spell, except that the spell only functions on the caster).
+At 7th rank, they may cast 'Cure Light Wounds on Self' (Identical to the Ranger spell, except that the spell only functions on the caster), and the adventure-only spell 'Legend Lore.'

 At 8th rank, they may cast 'Charge Item'.